cwb14/PrinTE/README.md

 ## Phase 1 (Burn-in) - Inputs and Parameters
    - PrinTE's initial (**burn-in**) utility is quite flexible, allowing simulations that mirror the composition of a wide range any real genome.
-   - A caveat is that PrinTE does not support inserting fragmented TEs into the burn-in, but the simulated evolution of Phase 2 (Looping Generations) creates fragmentation.
+   - A caveat is that PrinTE does not simulate solo-LTRs in burn-in genomes.
+For solo-LTRs, be sure to proceed to Phase 2 (looping generattions).
-   - For simulations involving TE fragmentation, be sure to proceed to Phase 2 (Looping Generations).
-Alternatively, [TEgenomeSimulator](https://github.com/Plant-Food-Research-Open/TEgenomeSimulator) may support your needs.

 ### Inputs